pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--Sam-Coupe.md.md

 * `-subtype=allram` (default) Loads the program to A+B+C+D, screen paged on demand into C+D
 * `-subtype=highram` Loads the program to C+D, screen into A+B
-* `-subtype=basic` Uses MODE 1 from a BASIC environment (this subtype has much reduced functionality)
+* `-subtype=basic` Uses MODE 1 from a BASIC environment (this subtype has much reduced functionality and use isn't recommended).

 # Screen modes